 Lastly, an easy way to improve business security is to just keep your employees informed of the latest changes in the network security landscape.
 While it may not always be a riveting read, sharing the occasional IT security article here and there throughout the office can be a great boon to your security strategy.

 What better way for employees to prepare for possible incoming cyber threats than to read about them directly?

 Implementing the tips listed in the six steps can drastically change the effectiveness of your business security strategy.
 Your employees will be better prepared with proper security habits and overall improved knowledge of lurking threats.
 However, there are two drawbacks:

 Time and effort.

-Proper security awareness training can take a lengthy amount of time.
+Proper IT security awareness training can take a lengthy amount of time.
 Without the right people conducting that training, you may just waste precious time.
 Of course, efficient training stems from a hefty amount of effort too.
 You may not be equipped to run effective training sessions and informative events, but luckily for you, that’s what we’re here to do.